megaowl/nodeviau/README.md

 - sequelize.js
 - winston
 - pg as database (you could use another db)
-- pg-hstore as session storage (you could use another storage such as redis) *
+- pg store as session storage (you could use another storage such as redis) *
 - jade as template engine (you could use another engine)
 - helmet